Zoom

 Before the meeting, plan the roles for the meeting’s organisers, for example:

-• person(s) controlling the presentation computer(s)
+• The person(s) managing the presentation computer(s)

-• chairman/”host” and presenters of the event
+• The chair/”host” and presenters

-• potential breakout room administrator
+• Any breakout room administrator

-• potential breakout room facilitators
+• Any breakout room facilitators

 Other things to consider when planning an event